oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-04-extensions.md

 The following rules apply:

 * An extension MUST NOT occur in any other place than specified.
-* An extension MUST satisfy the Conformance Target CSAF Extension.
+* An extension MUST satisfy the Conformance Target "CSAF Extension".
+* The schema specifying the content and properties of the CSAF Extension MUST satisfy the Conformance Target "CSAF Extension Schema".
+* For official and registered extensions a CSAF Extension Package MUST be provided.

 ### Classes